SveinJH/fantastiskposten/README.md

+# Fantastiskposten

 This project contains two smaller project, one for the client application, and one for the backend server.<br/>
-In order to run the project, clone it and in each of the two 'client' and 'server' folders run `npm install`.
+In order to run the project, clone it and in each of the two 'client' and 'server' folders run `npm install`.<br/>
-In the server project you also have to have Typescript globally installed and thereafter run `tsc` in order to build the project.
+In the server project you also have to have Typescript globally installed and thereafter run `tsc` in order to build the project.<br/>
+In the client this is done automagically :)